swiftlang/swift-evolution/proposals/NNNN-pointer-family-initialization-improvements.md

 Memory can be safely deallocated whenever it is uninitialized.

-Unfortunately, not every relevant type in the family has the necessary functionality to fully manage the initialization state of the memory it represents.
-We intend to round out initialization functionality for every relevant member of that family:`UnsafeMutablePointer`, `UnsafeMutableRawPointer`, `UnsafeMutableBufferPointer`, `UnsafeMutableRawBufferPointer`,  `Slice<UnsafeMutableBufferPointer>` and `Slice<UnsafeMutableRawBufferPointer>`.
-The functionality will allow managing initialization state in a much greater variety of situations, including easier partial initialization of buffers.
+We intend to round out initialization functionality for every relevant member of that family: `UnsafeMutablePointer`, `UnsafeMutableRawPointer`, `UnsafeMutableBufferPointer`, `UnsafeMutableRawBufferPointer`,  `Slice<UnsafeMutableBufferPointer>` and `Slice<UnsafeMutableRawBufferPointer>`.
+The functionality will allow managing initialization state in a much greater variety of situations, including easier handling of partially-initialized buffers.

 Swift-evolution thread: [Pitch thread][pitch-thread]

 ## Motivation

 Memory allocated using `UnsafeMutablePointer`, `UnsafeMutableRawPointer`, `UnsafeMutableBufferPointer` and `UnsafeMutableRawBufferPointer` is passed to the user in an uninitialized state.
 In the general case, such memory needs to be initialized before it is used in Swift.
 Memory can be "initialized" or "uninitialized".
 We hereafter refer to this as a memory region's "initialization state".

 The methods of `UnsafeMutablePointer` that interact with initialization state are: